polarization techniques

 Variable beam splitter

-We can create a variable beamsplitter by passing linearly polarized light through a half-wave plate in combination with a polarizing beamsplitter.
+We can create a variable beam splitter by passing linearly polarized light through a half-wave plate in combination with a polarizing beam splitter.
 The polarization of the light through the beam splitter determines the amount of light that the beam splitter transmits and reflects.
-By aligning the retarder axis with the input vertical polarization, total internal reflection through the beam cube is achieved.
+By aligning the retarder axis with the vertical input polarization, total reflection through the beam cube is achieved.

-Conversely, rotating the fast axis of the half-wave plate through a 45° angle with the input plane of polarization ensures full transmission through the beamsplitter.
-Replacing the half-wave plate with a variable retarder whose fast axis is 45° to the incoming polarization gives the same beam splitting results as before without any mechanical movement.
-An optical switch is created by varying the delay between the 0 and half-wave values.
+Conversely, rotating the fast axis of the half-wave plate through a 45° angle with the input polarization plane ensures full transmission through the beamsplitter.
+If you replace the half-wave plate with a variable retarder whose fast axis is 45° to the incoming polarization, you get the same beam splitting results as before without mechanical movement.
+By varying the delay between the 0 and half-wave values, an optical switch is created.

 Conclusion

-In this application note we have given a basic description of light polarization and some of the tools to control the polarization state of light.
-Retarders and polarizers have been used in simple devices that allow for some of the common manipulations required anywhere light is measured.
+In this application note, we have provided a basic description of light polarization and some of the tools for controlling the polarization state of light.
+Retarders and polarizers have been used in simple devices that allow some of the common manipulations required anywhere light is measured.